Notorious B.I.G. estate nears $100m+ music rights deal with Primary Wave (report) - Music Business Worldwide

-Primary Wave is reportedly close to acquiring a significant stake in Notorious B.I.G.’s music catalog and publicity rights in a deal reportedly valued between $100 million and $150 million.
+Primary Wave is reportedly close to acquiring a significant stake in Notorious B.I.G.’s music catalog plus name and likeness rights in a deal that could be valued between $100 million and $150 million.

+According to the report, the deal is expected to “encompass 50% of both publishing and master rights, with the right of publicity included”.

+According to The Hollywood Reporter, citing “multiple sources”, publishing rights to the rapper’s catalog “are on the table for $100 million, as are master rights for a slightly higher price” of an additional $30 million to $50 million.

-The final transaction is expected to cover either 50% of publishing rights to the late rapper’s work, along with publicity rights (name, image, and likeness) or 50% of both publishing and master recordings rights, along with publicity rights, sources told the Reporter.
-A source told the news outlet that the final price may be in the eight figures, not nine.
+A source told the news outlet that the final price may be in the eight figures, not nine

 Born Christopher Wallace and also known as Biggie Smalls, the Brooklyn rapper’s estate is represented by Mark Pitts and Wayne Barrow, co-founders of ByStorm Entertainment who previously worked with Wallace at Bad Boy Records.
 Primary Wave’s founder Larry Mestel and partner Steve Greener are reportedly leading the acquisition.